stereos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five(or maybe 7, I don't know how to count) German traffic signs that I found on the web:
+Here are "five"(seven) German traffic signs that I found on the web:

 <img src="./new_test/50.jpg" width="32">
 <img src="./new_test/warning.jpg" width="32">